mgaliar/minimega/src/index.md

-Thanks to [viper](https://github.com/spf13/viper), it is possible to specify values for all of the global and `ui` command flags listed above using a configuration file. phenix looks for a configuration in the following locations.
-Global flags set at the command line will override settings in the configuration file.
+Thanks to [viper](https://github.com/spf13/viper), it is possible to specify values for all of the global and `ui` command flags listed above using a configuration file.
+Global flags set at the command line will override settings in the configuration file. phenix looks for a configuration in the following locations.

 ```
-Run as root (not including sudo):
+When run as root (not including sudo):

 * /etc/phenix/config.[yaml|json|toml]

-Run as regular user (including sudo):
+When run as regular user (including sudo):

 * $HOME/.config/phenix/config.[yaml|json|toml]
 * /etc/phenix/config.[yaml|json|toml]